munificent/game-programming-patterns/book/observer.markdown

 If you don't want to leave observers hanging when a subject gives up the ghost, that's easy to fix.
 Just have the subject send one final "dying breath" notification right before it gets destroyed.
-That way any observer can receive that and take <span name="mourn">whatever action</span> it thinks is appropriate.
+That way, any observer can receive that and take <span name="mourn">whatever action</span> it thinks is appropriate.